abel-n/v5.chriskrycho.com/site/elsewhere/Keep It Local.md

 Rust’s ownership system—in type system terms, its use of “affine types”—is the secret sauce which lets it gives you both memory safety like you would get in a language like JavaScript or C♯, and performance like C or C++.
 This ownership model consists of a couple simple rules enforced by the compiler:

 1. A piece of data always has one *owner*.
-2. Data can be read-only, or it can allow writes.
+2. There is no shared mutable data in the system.
+It can be shared, or it can be mutable, but not both.
-	- If it’s read-only, it can be “lent out” (what Rust calls “borrowed”) to any number of functions and types which can read it.
+	- read-only data can be “lent out” (what Rust calls “borrowed”) to any number of functions and types which can read it
-	- If it’s write-only, there can only be one reference in the system: no reads, and only one writer.
+	- write-able data can only have one reference to it in the system: no reads, and only one writer.

 Everything else in the language is a consequence of those rules.
 And while they’re conceptually simple, it’s not always easy to get your data into a shape where they cleanly follow those rules!
 But when you *do*, you end up with the amazing performance you want… even though you’re writing a language that mostly looks and feels like any other high-level modern language.